In collaboration with Onaya Science

 Research into the therapeutic potential of psychedelics reports on the importance of ‘set’ and ‘setting’.
 Set being the individual’s state of mind going into the experience, and setting being the physical location – comfort, safety and so on of the individual.
 Riosbo allows us to collect data in an environment where both of these factors are optimized.
 We test sample groups with a large range of conditions, whilst all the while being delivered by experienced practitioners of Shipibo lineages.

-Our ultimate motivation is to discover optimal treatment methods that create lasting benefits in all stages of life.
+Our ultimate motivation is to discover optimal treatment methods that create lasting benefits.
 Furthermore, we aim to do our part in helping raise global awareness of ecological and cultural devastation.
-Providing data which ensures the cultural heritage of the communities within the Amazon are rightfully, deeply respected.
+Providing data which ensures the heritage of the communities within the Amazon are rightfully, deeply respected.

 Onaya Science and the Riosbo research centre supports the Regenerative Agroforestry Irrigation Network (RAIN).
 Reciprocity comes in many forms, the Ayahuasca Foundation also works closely with the local community in this respect.